duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 ## TestContext
 `TestContext` has following properties:
-* captures values provided to running test method and its method info.
+* captures values provided to running test method, test method info and location.
 * provides `ServiceCollection` so that to be tested services and dependencies can be added before building `ServiceProvider`.
 * provides and implements lightweight `ServiceProvider` that contains default logging without any provider
   * `ServiceProvider` can provide services that depends like `ILogger<DefaultService>`